What is boilerplate code? Boilerplate code explained simply

 HTML boilerplate example

-Here’s how a HTML boilerplate code will look when working on a project.
+Here’s how an HTML boilerplate code will look when working on a project.

 <!DOCTYPE html>